On the Fitting ideals of anticyclotomic Selmer groups of elliptic curves with good ordinary reduction: Introduction

 and it is a principal ideal under (Na) (Lemma \ref{lem:p-stabilization}).

 The goal of this article is to prove the following anticyclotomic analogue of the ``strong" main conjecture of Kurihara \cite[Conj.
 0.3]{kurihara-invent}, which refines the ``weak" main conjecture of Mazur and Tate \cite[Conj.
-3]{mazur-tate}. \begin{thm} Under the assumptions mentioned above, i.e. (Im),(Ram),(Spl),(Na), and (Def), the theta elements over $K_m$ with $0 \leq m \leq n$ generates the initial Fitting ideal of dual Selmer groups over $K_n$, i.e. we have equality of ideals of $\Lambda_n$
+3]{mazur-tate}. \begin{thm} Under the assumptions mentioned above, i.e. (Im),(Ram),(Spl),(Na), and (Def), the theta elements over $K_m$ with $0 \leq m \leq n$ generate the initial Fitting ideal of dual Selmer groups over $K_n$, i.e. we have equality of ideals of $\Lambda_n$

-which is indeed a principal ideal, where $\mathrm{Sel}(K_n, E[p^\infty])$ is the classical Selmer group of $E[p^\infty]$ over $K_n$ and $(-)^\vee$ means the Pontryagin dual. \end{thm} The strategy of our proof follows that given in \cite{kim-kurihara} and we also add some details on the ``$p$-destabilization" process and on the comparison of various anticyclotomic Selmer groups of elliptic curves.
+which is indeed a principal ideal, where $\mathrm{Sel}(K_n, E[p^\infty])$ is the classical Selmer group of $E[p^\infty]$ over $K_n$ and $(-)^\vee$ means the Pontryagin dual. \end{thm} Since theta elements interpolate the \emph{square-roots} of twisted Rankin--Selberg $L$-values, it is natural that the \emph{square} of the ideal generated by theta elements appears in the equality.

+The strategy of our proof follows that given in \cite{kim-kurihara} and we also add some details on the ``$p$-destabilization" process and on the comparison of various anticyclotomic Selmer groups of elliptic curves.